 Ooo, ooo, I had an answer for that!
 “My mom taught college English so she taught me how to write, but I never liked it!”
 Wha, what?
 Okay so that was the truth, but did I really have to say it?
 The man kind of raised one eyebrow.

 “Let me give you my contact information and websites and you guys can email me your proposals,” he said finally.

-As I was trying to type in his info, I kept getting everything wrong and had to retype in into my phone.
+As I was trying to type in his info, I kept getting everything wrong and had to retype it into my phone.
 I’m not much of a texter and don’t use the key pad all that often.
 A little embarrassed at having to retype misspelled words, I blurted out, “I worked as a church secretary for a while.
 The pastor told me I’d be okay if I could spell!”
 Just shoot me!
-Yes another true story, but honestly not the time!
+Yes, another true story, but honestly this was not the time to confess!